javierbotero/bookstore/README.md

-# Calculator App
+# Bookstore CMS

-This is a bookstore fictional app where books are organized and manage based on categories.
+It is a fictional bookstore app that organizes and stores books based on categories.
 It is built with Javascript React & Redux frameworks getting a dynamic and responsive app.

 ## Live Preview